JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

+<excerpt>Extensions are the most common way of customizing functionality in the IDE.</excerpt>

 _Extensions_ are the most common way for a plugin to extend the IntelliJ Platform's functionality in a way that is not as straightforward as adding an action to a menu or toolbar.

 The following are some of the most common tasks accomplished using extensions: